Home » Business Email Etiquette Blog » Business Email and Spelling Names Correctly

 Business Email and Spelling Names Correctly

-When Your Name is Misspelled…
+When Your Name is Assumed or Misspelled…

 What should you do?
 Should you correct the Sender?
 What’s the best approach?